"That there is one

 actor had signed on; as a result, several stand-ins were used before

-the actual actors were digitally added into the film during post-production.
+the actual actors were digitally added into the film during

-Rodriguez, an aficionado of cinematic technology, has used similar
+post-production.
+Rodriguez, an aficionado of cinematic technology,

-one out of thin air and put your characters into it."
+submarine, you make one out of thin air and put your characters into it."

 The film was noted